Keith Allen (actor): TV presenter

 Allen presented the TV show Whatever You Want in 1982, during the early days of Channel Four and has presented television documentaries for Victor Lewis-Smith's Associated-Rediffusion Television Productions: Little Lady Fauntleroy (2004), which saw Allen interview Lauren Harries and her family, You're Fayed (2005) and on Michael Carroll – King of Chavs (2006).
 In 2007 his documentary Tourette De France appeared on Channel 4, in which he travelled with a group of Scottish people with Tourette syndrome, including John Davidson, on an AEC Routemaster bus from London to the Parisian hospital where this condition was described by Georges Gilles de la Tourette in 1884.
 He also presented the British erotic direct-to-video series Red Tape.

 Keith Allen Will Burn in Hell appeared on Channel 4 in June 2007, and showed Allen profiling the controversial Westboro Baptist Church, led by Fred Phelps, and speaking to members of the church and Phelps's family.

 Allen presented the Manchester Passion, a contemporary retelling of the last few hours in the life of Jesus on Good Friday, 14 April 2006.

 Keith Meets Keith, screened on 14 September 2009 on Channel 4, in which Allen tracked down TV chef Keith Floyd.
 The show contained what turned out to be Floyd's final interview for television, as he died of a heart attack on the evening the documentary was screened.

 Allen's documentary film about the death of Diana, Princess of Wales, Unlawful Killing was intended for release in 2011.
-Mohamed Al-Fayed, the films only financial backer, contributed the film's £2.5 million budget.
+Mohamed Al-Fayed, the film's only financial backer, contributed the film's £2.5 million budget.
 Allen argued in The Guardian that it detailed a "provable conspiracy after the crash".
 It accuses Queen Elizabeth and Princess Margaret of being "gangsters in tiaras" and Prince Philip of being a "psychopath".
 Allen said he refused to make 87 cuts asked for by lawyers to enable the film to be shown in Britain.
 His film was permanently shelved in 2012 after it became known it could not be screened in the United States as it was impossible to insure it against potential litigation.